openairplay/jolivia/README.md

 The session is your 'remote control' instance.
 On a session you can do the remote control stuff or eg. traverse the library.
 See the following code example:

+	@Test
+	public void usage() throws Exception
+	{

-		// As soon as you have entered the pairing code (defaults to '1337') in iTunes the
+		// As soon as you have entered the pairing code '1337' in iTunes the
 		// registerNewSession will be invoked and the pairing will be stored in
 		// a local db file and in iTunes as well.
 Clear the pairing in iTunes by
 		// clearing all remotes in iTunes as usual.
 Clear the pairing in Jolivia